 US withdrawal under Article 2205 might not automatically terminate the NAFTA Act.
-The President could claim that the NAFTA Act self-terminates after he withdraws the United States from the NAFTA under Article 2205.
+The President could claim that the NAFTA Act self-terminates after the United States withdraws from the NAFTA under Article 2205.
 In particular, Section 109(b) of the Act ("Termination of NAFTA Status") states: "During any period in which a country ceases to be a NAFTA country, sections 101 through 106 shall cease to have effect with respect to such country."
 The NAFTA Act itself does not clarify what constitutes "ceases to be a NAFTA country" (i.e., withdrawal under Article 2205 or congressional legislation); it is also unclear whether the term "NAFTA country" was intended to apply to the United States; and there is no recent (post-WWII) precedent relating to US withdrawal from an FTA.
 Furthermore, the precise legal effect of repealing only Sections 101-106 of the Act - all falling under Title I ("Approval and Entry into Force of the North American Free Trade Agreement") is unclear.
+Finally, unilateral termination of the NAFTA Act would also be subject to the aforementioned constitutional questions with respect to the Presentment Clause.